No 1 Cold Elm is no longer with us but shouldn’t be confused with Norton Court Estate, No 1 Cold Elm Cottages, that will be covered elsewhere.

 In 1911 Walter Teakle was living with his family in a six roomed property at No 1 Cold Elm.
 Walter was employed as a hedger, his two sons as cowmen, and a daughter who was in service at Norton Court Farm.
 Walter James Teakle was born at Chalford in 1857, he married Esther Ann Newman at Sandhurst in 1886 and they were to have eight children.
 In 1901 Walter was employed as a farmer living with his wife and seven children at The Downs, Sapperton, coming to Ivy House Farm, Norton, shortly afterwards.
 By 1904 Walter was having financial difficulties that resulted in the farm owner, Edwin Taylor, seizing and selling his farm stock to cover the rent he was owed and eventually Walter was declared bankrupt.
 By October 1905 Walter was living at Coombe Hill when there was a fire in the cottage where he was living after which only ‘the mere shell of the cottage remained’.
 In July 1906 Walter was at The Leigh before returning to Norton and Cold Elm.
 Walter died at Cheltenham in 1935.

 A document detailing the deeds of various properties that were owned by Capt Norton Walker states that in 1923, No 1 Cold Elm was ‘in the occupation of Goulter’.
-This would have been Percy Reginald Goulter who had married Mabel Evelyn Purveur in 1905 and they had two children, Mabel and Ivor Granville.
 The property was in use as the village Post Office at this time with Mrs Goulter being employed as the Post Office assistant.
 Percy was employed as an estate carpenter with the Norton Court Estate and I was once told he “smoked a pipe like a chimney”.

 Mabel Goulter at the rear of the house